-It's Day 2 of Easter Egg Week!
-Did you catch my flower eggs yesterday?
-Today I'm back with an old idea with a modern touch.
+It’s Day 2 of Easter Egg Week!
+Today I’m back with an old idea with a modern touch – tissue paper Easter eggs!
 Tissue paper + Mod Podge + eggs is a no fail combo and easy enough for the littlest of kids to do.
 Believe me, Hazel made two of these!

 These remind me of little abstract pieces of art.
 The color palette with a touch of metallic gold keep these more modern and less grade school art project.

 The best part?
 I used fake eggs, so they will keep year after year!

 Supplies for Tissue Paper Eggs

 - Dyeable craft eggs (I found these at Michaels for $2.99 for 12) or hard-boiled eggs

 - Tissue paper in a variety of colors

 - Mod Podge

 Step 1.
 Tear tissue paper

 Tear your tissue paper into small pieces (the perfect preschooler task!)